geekan/MetaGPT-docs/src/en/guide/use_cases/agent/code_interpreter/solve_pathematical_problems.md

 # Solve Mathematical Problems

 ## Overview
-Use `CodeInterpreter` to solve MATH problems randomly selected from the level5 level of the Math dataset
+Use `CodeInterpreter` to solve Mathematical problems randomly selected from the level5 level of the Math dataset.
 ## Example :

 ### Problem